jimbucktoo/auth/README.md

 # auth

-auth is an authorization application created in Javascript to help me learn how to use Passport as an authentification middelware.
+auth is an authentication application created in Javascript to help me learn how to use Passport as an authentication middleware.

 ## Technologies